streamnative/examples/cloud/README.md

 This directory includes examples of how Pulsar CLI tools and Pulsar clients connect to a Pulsar cluster through OAuth2 or the token.

+**Note**

+> Currently, the Python and Node.js clients only support to connect to a cluster through the token.
+Other Pulsar CLI tools and Pulsar clients support to connect to a cluster either through Oauth2 or through the token.

 - Supported Pulsar CLI tools
   - [pulsarctl](https://github.com/streamnative/pulsar-examples/tree/master/cloud/pulsarctl)
   - [pulsar-admin](https://github.com/streamnative/pulsar-examples/tree/master/cloud/pulsar-admin)